+Record Date

+The close of

+business on

-The close of business on March 31, 2025
+March 31, 2025

-1. To elect six directors to serve on the Board of Directors for the ensuing year and until the election and qualification of their respective successors.

-2. To approve, on an advisory basis, the compensation of the named executive officers.

-3. To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2025.

-4. To approve the amendment and restatement of our company's Charter to increase the number of authorized shares of common stock from 60,000,000 shares to 110,000,000 shares.

-5. To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. To elect six directors to serve on the Board of Directors for the ensuing year and until the election and qualification of their respective successors. - 2.
+To approve, on an advisory basis, the compensation of the named executive officers. - 3.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal 2025. - 4.
+To approve the amendment and restatement of our company's Charter to increase the number of authorized shares of common stock from 60,000,000 shares to 110,000,000 shares. - 5.
+To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

--

-Vote by internet Vote by Phone - 1-800-690-6903 Vote by Mail
+Vote by internet

 Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
 Eastern Time on May 27, 2025.
 Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.

+Vote by Phone - 1-800-690-6903

+Transmit your voting instructions by telephone up until 11:59 p.m.
+Eastern Time on May 27, 2025.
+Have your proxy card in hand when you call and then follow the instructions.

+Vote by Mail

-11:59 p.m.
-Eastern ng instructions by telephone up Time on May 27, 2025.
-Have when you call and then follow your the Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
 Voting instructions must be received by 11:59 p.m.
 Eastern Time on May 27, 2025.

-•

-LTC PROPERTIES, INC. 72 2025 PROXY STATEMENT
+2025 PROXY STATEMENT